The Two RV Gypsies: Full-Time RVers

 birds

-Two walls showing USA states, the Mississippi River and its tributaries.
+Below: Two walls showing the USA states plus the Mississippi River and its tributaries.

 the Mississippi River and its attributaries